-NOTE: The Off setting removes all filtering; Low, Medium and High settings add progressive filtering of the sonar returns.
-In some deep water situations, the High setting may actually hinder your unit's ability to find the bottom.
+NOTE: The Off setting removes all filtering; Low, Medium and High1, High2, High3 settings add progressive filtering of the sonar returns.
+High1, High2 and High3 are useful when there is excessive trolling motor noise, but in some deep water situations, the High settings may actually hinder your unit's ability to find the bottom.